Steve Steinberg Reporting Award

 - Stanford transcript

-- A COVID-19 Alternative: If University policies about award funding change and include travel restrictions, describe in one paragraph whether a version of the project could be done from your place of residence
+- If University policies about award funding change and include travel restrictions, describe in one paragraph whether a version of the project could be done from your place of residence

 Finalists will be required to submit a more detailed reporting plan and references may be requested at that time.